mykyta-oleks-dev/Next-Pages_NextEvents/README.md

 -   Browse events: Navigate to the `All events` page to see all events available or see the featured ones on the home page.

+-   Filter details list: Set up year and month of events as you want and search by the filter parameters.

 -   Get the details on the particular event: Navigate to the event you are interested in and have a look at the details, such as place, date and description.

--   Filter details list: Set up year and month of events as you want and search by the filter parameters.
+-   Leave your comments on the events: Input what you liked, didn't like or anticipate from the event, or generally your opinion of it.

+-   Browse comments: If the event was commented by anyone already, take a look at what is there to say about it!

+-   Subscribe to the newsletters mailing: On the home page, you can input your email and subscribe it for receiving the newsletters from us.